January 15 - 18 2024: MISTI MIT Media Lab x Smart Living Lab Workshop

 UniFR Learning Lab: A201, Bvd Pérolles 90, 1700 Fribourg

-The seminar will happen in person From January 15th 2024 to January 18th 2024 in the Smart Living Lab and the Learning Lab of the University of Fribourg.
+The work will take place in person From January 15th 2024 to January 18th 2024 in the Smart Living Lab and the Learning Lab of the University of Fribourg.
 The workshop will start with talks by the keynotes speakers/workshop organizers and core topic researchers, followed by two-day hackathons expending on these topics.
 We will communicate the confirmation of enrollment to the perspective participants who register their interests.
 The schedule might slightly change before the New Year.

 Date Event Time Details Location